richardsc/nb/README.md

     sqlite3 na.db

-and then try
+and then try e.g.

+* IDs of the notes relating to tag number 1 ("lectures")

+    select noteid from notetag where tagid=1;

+* Content of those notes

    select content from note inner join notetag noteid on tagid = 1;

-to see notes that are tagged with tag number 1.
-Try

-    select content,date from note inner join notetag noteid on tagid = 1;

-to get the notes, and the dates of those notes.
+NOTE: some of the above is wrong.
+I'm blanking on the JOIN methods -- have to look up how I've donw that for other work.